quattor/quattor.github.com/_posts/2016-10-04-london-workshop.md

 ## Site News

-MS
+### MS

 * Some reorganization: SW distribution added to configruation management group under Nathan responsibility, Dave taking over from Nathan and Gabor now in charge of Operating System/Linux support (handing over to Dave the Aquilon broker development)
 * Main challenge: upgrading the configuration modules and core libraries, many still very old
   * Currently working on using 16.8 as the basis for RHEL7 with the hope to use it for EL5/6 too
 * Working on monthly upgrades of OS (and related tools): using YUM snapshots
   * Using yumng rather than yum ncm-spma plugin
-* Solaris: Solaris 11 support, AII extended to support Sparc obp rather than pxe/dhcp
+* Solaris: Solaris 11 support, AII extended to support SPARC OBP rather than PXE/DHCP
   * Solaris 12: not yet looked at it but no major issue expected
 * Still running ~500 EL5 systems: hope get it down to ~200 in the coming months but expect a long tail after that
 * Difficulties to stay up to date with all the dependencies that are required to run configuration module tests